Phillip-D-Shields/web502-repo/labTwo/labTwo.md

 > 3. select FooGallery from the MEDIA section
 > 4. follow FooGallery block GUI and insert gallery, edit and preview as necessary

+## PART B

+> ### ONE : PLUGIN MANAGEMENT

+Plugin management is pretty straightforward for wordpress using the plugins menu provided in the wordpress graphical user interface.
+It is easy to search by categories or keywords, choose a specific plugin, read information and user reviiews, and also to add the plugin to your selection of plugins.

+> ### TWO : CONTACT FORM

+For the contact form I selected the 'wpforms' plugin.
+I selected this plugin specifically for two main reasons, it has the highest number of users and the best rating out of the most popular contact form plugins.
+Implementing the plugin is straightforward and simple, especially when utilising on the many templates provided.

+> ### THREE : PAYMENTS

+For the payments plugin I selected 'stripe for woocommerce'.
+The main reason for selecting this plugin was the consistently high user rating.
+There were a couple of plugins with a larger number of user installations, but most had a lower user rating.
+One of the most noteable features of this plugin is the automated integration with some of the most common forms of payment, including google and apple pay.

+> ### FOUR : SOCIAL MEDIA

+For the social media plugin, I thought it better to focus on the websites SEO, so I installed the 'Yoast SEO' plugin to maximise my websites hits from search engine activity.
+I am not interested in most social media, as it is not an important avenue of outreach for most crypto users.
+The only exception to this is twitter, so a future addition of a twitter plugin is still under consideration.